Automattic/jetpack/readme.txt

 We have an entire team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).

 = Paid Services =
 Most of Jetpack's features and services are free.
-Jetpack also provides advanced security and backup services, video hosting, site monetization, priority support, and more SEO tools in three [simple and affordable plans](https://jetpack.com/pricing).
+Jetpack also provides advanced security and backup services, video hosting, site monetization, priority support, and more SEO tools in three [simple and affordable plans](https://jetpack.com/pricing?from=wporg).

 = Get Started =
 Installation is free, quick, and easy.
-Set up <a href="https://jetpack.com/install?from=wporg" rel="nofollow">the free plan</a> in minutes.
+Set up <a href="https://jetpack.com/install?from=wporg">the free plan</a> in minutes.

 == Installation ==